isabella232/journeys.en/help/using/about/troubleshooting.md

 ## Tracking if people enter the journey{#section_x4v_zzs_dgb}

-Journeys reporting measures people's entrances in journeys in real-time.
+Journey orchestration reporting measures people's entrances in journeys in real-time.

 If you're successfully sending the event but see no entrance in the journey, it means that something goes wrong between the event sending and the event reception in the journey.